austriacodes/ruby/README.md

 We meetup every first Tuesday in a coffee house to contribute to open source, work on personal projects, and teach and learn from one another.
 Join us.

 Upcoming

-- **Tuesday, December 3rd, 2019, 7-9pm**  @ Segafredo Espresso Praterstern, Bahnhof Wien Nord, 1020 Wien (Leopoldstadt)
+- **Tuesday, January 7th, 2020, 7-9pm**  @ Segafredo Espresso Praterstern, Bahnhof Wien Nord, 1020 Wien (Leopoldstadt)
+- Tuesday, February 4th, 2020, 7-9pm  @ Segafredo Espresso Praterstern, Bahnhof Wien Nord, 1020 Wien (Leopoldstadt)
+- Tuesday, March 3rd, 2020, 7-9pm  @ Segafredo Espresso Praterstern, Bahnhof Wien Nord, 1020 Wien (Leopoldstadt)

 Note: We meetup in a public coffee house.
 If you attend you MUST buy a drink for yourself (e.g. a coffee, mineral water, cola,